-Turkey must commit to policies to promote stability amid market volatility - IMF
+Turkey must commit to policies to promote stability amid market volatility: IMF

 The weakness of the Turkish currency has rippled through global markets.[MKTS/GLOB]

-Earlier on Wednesday, Qatar pledged $15 billion in investment to Turkey, which will be channelled into banks and financial markets, a Turkish government source told Reuters.
+Earlier on Wednesday, Qatar pledged $15 billion in investment to Turkey, which will be channeled into banks and financial markets, a Turkish government source told Reuters.

 The move by Turkey's Gulf ally offered further support to a lira rally after the Turkish central bank tightened liquidity and curbed selling of the currency.